sascha432/NeoPixelEspEx/README.md

 # NeoPixelEspEx

 Library for WS281x and compatible LEDs for ESP8266 and ESP32.
-It can be used as slim standalone version or together with FastLED, which currently does not work properly with `framework-arduinoespressif8266 3.0.0`
+It can be used as slim standalone version or together with FastLED, <s>which currently does not work properly with `framework-arduinoespressif8266 3.0.0`</s> The current master branch fixes the issue.

 ## Features

 - Support for ESP8266/GPIO16
-- Support for ESP32
-- Option for ESP8266 to use precaching instead of IRAM
+- Option to use precaching instead of IRAM
 - Support for brightness scaling
 - Support for interrupts and retries if interrupted (ESP8266)
-- Support for GRB, RGB and other types
+- Support for GRB, RGB, CRGB (FastLED) and other types
 - Function to safely clear pixels without allocating any memory, for example during boot, restart, crash...
-- Can be integrated into FastLED instead of show() or used as slim standalone version that does not need IRAM

 ## Examples